webpack-contrib/webpack-canary/README.md

 ### CLI Interface

-To run a specific dependency version against a specific version of webpack, use the canary CLI interface
+To run a specific dependency version against a specific version of webpack, use the canary CLI interface.

 ```
-node index.js --webpack=<webpack_reference> --dependency=<dependency_reference>
+canary --webpack=<webpack_reference> --dependency=<dependency_reference>
 ```

  - `--webpack` can be a version or path to remote repository